VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   #
   # scrape_timeout: <duration>

-  # max_scrape_size is an optional parameter, which defines a maximum size of scraped data for a job.
+  # max_scrape_size is an optional parameter for limiting the response size in bytes from scraped targets.
-  # By default, value of  -promscrape.maxScrapeSize command-line flag is used.
+  # By default, uses limit from -promscrape.maxScrapeSize command-line flag.
   # Example values:
   # - "10MiB" - 10 * 1024 * 1024 bytes
   # - "100MB" - 100 * 1000 * 1000 bytes